Medial longitudinal fasciculus: Anatomy

 The MLF is the main intersegmental tract of the brainstem.
 It extends across the dorsal tegmentum of all three parts of the brainstem, as well as reaching caudally into the upper cervical spinal cord levels.

 Descending fibers arise from the superior colliculus in the rostral midbrain (for visual reflexes), the accessory oculomotor nuclei in the rostral midbrain for visual tracking, and the pontine reticular formation, which facilitates extensor muscle tone.
 Ascending tracts arise from the vestibular nucleus and terminate in the oculomotor nucleus (of the oculomotor nerve, CN III), the trochlear nucleus (of the trochlear nerve, CN IV), and the abducens nucleus (of the abducens nerve, CN VI).

 Structure

 It contains the interstitial nucleus of Cajal, and the rostral interstitial nucleus (riMLF) (the vertical gaze center).

 Pathways

 Horizontal conjugate gaze

-The paramedian pontine reticular formation (PMPRF) is involved in coordinating horizontal conjugate eye movements and saccades.
-To do so, besides projecting to the ipsilateral abducens nucleus, the PMPRF projects fibers through the MLF to the contralateral oculomotor nucleus (specifically, those of its motor neurons that innervate the medial rectus muscle).
+The paramedian pontine reticular formation (PPRF) is involved in coordinating horizontal conjugate eye movements and saccades.
+To do so, besides projecting to the ipsilateral abducens nucleus, the PPRF projects fibers through the MLF to the contralateral oculomotor nucleus (specifically, those of its motor neurons that innervate the medial rectus muscle).